Craigslist Ad Trolls Trump: ‘Seeking Lead Attorney For Difficult Client’ At 1600 Pennsylvania Avenue

 “Must look the part – Gregory Peck or Tommy Lee Jones type.
 Prior appearances on Fox News a huge plus.
 No fatties.”

-The client was described a “very forceful and opinionated” person who considers himself his best counselor.
+The client was described as a “very forceful and opinionated” person who considers himself his best counselor.
 The attorney’s job involved preventing the difficult client from testifying under oath.
-The Craigslist ad encourages would be lawyers to keep checking the ad and hitting refresh due to the high amount of turnover for the client in question.
+The Craigslist ad encourages would-be lawyers to keep checking the ad and hitting refresh due to the high amount of turnover for the client in question.

 “Ask about our other openings on our staff and submit your resume to be considered for potential openings in the near future.
 Perhaps the very near future.
 Like, hit refresh on your browser now.
 Now again.”

-In terms of compensation, the ad brags about the just how rich the man who needs the lawyer allegedly is.
+In terms of compensation, the ad brags about just how rich the man who needs the lawyer allegedly is.
 “Client is a hugely wealthy man.
 Hugely successful.
 Everyone says it,” reads the ad.

 omg, someone put up a Craigslist ad in DC titled 'SEEKING LEAD ATTORNEY FOR DIFFICULT CLIENT' https://t.co/yJI8HQnKF8 pic.twitter.com/2r0Ry6x8QR